LESC-Unicamp/Self-diffusion-coefficients-for-confined-fluids-in-a-slit-pore-/README.md

 <b>Perpendicular coefficient</b>

 In order to obtain the diffusion perpendicular coefficient the method develop by Franco and collaborators (<a href="https://doi.org/10.1021/acs.jctc.6b00653">Franco et al., <b> J. Chem.
 Theory Comput.</b>, 12, 11, 5247–5255, 2016</a>) is used.
 The steps also start with the calculation of the MSD and the survival probability with multiple time origins.
-Next, there is the calculation of the residence time (tau), the integral of the survival probability, that is made by a trapezoidal numerical integration - Equation 40.
+Next, there is the calculation of the residence time (tau), the integral of the survival probability, that is made by a trapezoidal numerical integration <a href="https://doi.org/10.1021/acs.jctc.6b00653">- Equation 40</a>.
 Then, the natural logaritm of the density is obtained as a result of the development made considering a linear potential of mean force.
 A linear regression is made with the logaritm of the density and the position.
-After that, the constant alpha must be obtained - Equation 27.
+After that, the constant alpha must be obtained <a href="https://doi.org/10.1021/acs.jctc.6b00653">- Equation 27</a>.

-The perpendicular coefficient can then be obtained from the lenght of the layer (L), the residence time (tau) and alpha.
+The perpendicular coefficient can then be obtained from the lenght of the layer (L), the residence time (tau) and alpha from <a href="https://doi.org/10.1021/acs.jctc.6b00653"> Equation 26</a> .
 The files generated are:
   - sprob_perp.dat: data for the survival probability as a function of time;
   - lndensity.xvg: data for the natural logaritm of the density in function of position;
   - alpha.dat: value for constant alpha;
-  - diff_confined.dat: values for the self-diffusion coefficient in the order Dxx, Dyy and DZZ.
+  - diff_confined.dat: values for the self-diffusion coefficient in the order Dxx, Dyy and Dzz.
 </p>

 ## Alternative code - Tolerance time